 Avoid Large Meals

 Stop eating at least two hours before you go to bed.
 The body needs time to digest your meal before it sets about with repair and regeneration.
-If you continually don’t feel ready for sleep after eating your main meal at night, switch it to midday and eat lighter at night so digestion is done by the time you are ready for sleep.
+If you continually don’t feel ready for sleep after eating your main meal at night, switch it to midday and eat lighter at night so digestion is well and truly done by the time you are ready for sleep.

 Do something after you leave work to unwind.
 Taking a walk or doing some gentle exercise (not too late into the night) helps clear any cortisol or adrenalin from your day and leaves you feeling calm and collected.
 One of the best ways to unwind in the evening is with some gentle yoga stretches.